grig23/primetime.en/help/AccountIQ/use-aiq.md

 ### Reports for a specific MVPD and programmer {#specific-mvpd-programmer-report}

-Once you have selected an MVPD and channels in segment and time frame for granularity, you can see the following reports generated for your selection
+Once you have selected an MVPD and channels in segment and time frame for granularity, you can see the following reports generated for your selection.

 ### Reports for multiple MVPDs and multiple channels {#multiple-mvpd-channels}

+Select the
 ### Reports for top 10 MVPDs {#top-ten-mvpd-reports}

 ### Reports for Xfinity {#xfinity-reports}